Please be patient while the page loads...

 - An in silico simulation platform, accepted by FDA, for validating candidate closed-loop control algorithms in place of animal trials

 - Reusable templates for constructing the Investigational Device Exemption (IDE) regulatory documents that must be approved by FDA prior to any in-clinic computer-assisted closed-loop control research involving people

-- A secure Consortium Web site with a central repository for experimental data and interfaces to submit candidate control algorithms for centralized validation, and upload or download clinical data sets
+- A secure Consortium Web site to host electronic case report forms (CRFs) for multicenter artificial pancreas studies, a central repository for experimental data, and interfaces to submit candidate control algorithms for centralized validation

 The prospects for an artificial pancreas are bright.
-The NIH is conducting a major artificial pancreas initiative, and the majority of diabetes device companies are participating in the JDRF Artificial Pancreas project effort and have stated publicly that “closing the loop’’ is a goal.
+NIDDK is funding a major artificial pancreas initiative in parallel with ongoing JDRF funding, and the majority of diabetes device companies have stated publicly that “closing the loop’’ is a goal.
 The reward for this hard work will be people with diabetes living healthier and happier lives.